Olivier-Boudeville/Ceylan-LEEC/README.md

 The main differences introduced by LEEC are:
 - more comments, more spell-checking, much clarification
 - more typing, more runtime checking, extended traces supported
+- security increased (notably using 4096-bit RSA keys)
 - dependency onto [Ceylan-Myriad](https://github.com/Olivier-Boudeville/Ceylan-Myriad) added, to benefit from its facilities
 - JSON parser can be JSX (the default), or Jiffy (refer to the `JSON parsers` section)
+- http client can be either Shotgun or the Erlang-native httpc client, to avoid any extra dependencies on Gun and Cowlib (whose versions could potentially clash with the ones required by any Cowboy-based integrating webserver)
 - porting done from [gen_fsm](https://erlang.org/documentation/doc-6.1/lib/stdlib-2.1/doc/html/gen_fsm.html) (soon to be deprecated) to the newer [gen_statem](https://erlang.org/doc/man/gen_statem.html)
 - minor API changes and additions, for a clearer and more flexible mode of operation
 - fixed the compilation with Erlang version 23.0 and higher (ex: w.r.t. to http_uri/uri_string, to updated dependencies such as Jiffy, and newer Cowboy for the examples)
 - allow for *concurrent* certificate requests (ex: if managing multiple domains with different keys, new certificates being requested for all of them at webserver start-up); so LEEC generates certificates in parallel and does not rely on a *registered* FSM anymore
-- global, ets-based TCP connection pool replaced by a per-FSM internal cache
+- global, ETS-based TCP connection pool replaced by an (optional) per-FSM internal cache (if relying on Shotgun)
 - basic support for the management of:
   - Ephemeral Diffie-Helman key, to ensure Forward Secrecy by exchanging a set of keys that are never communicated
   - [Intermediate let's Encrypt Certificates](https://letsencrypt.org/certificates/)